 - Serve warm.

-Note: If you don't want to turn your oven on to roast the cauliflower, you could alternatively steam it.
-However, make sure to thoroughly drain it to prevent the dip from becoming watery.
+If you don’t want to turn your oven on to roast the cauliflower, you could alternatively steam it.
+However, make sure to thoroughly drain the steamed cauliflower to prevent the dip from becoming watery.

 Husband’s take: He liked it!
 I think he would have preferred more cheddar and less cauliflower but I love the easily identifiable cauliflower flavor in this dip.